Implicit Reasoning in Deep Time Series Forecasting

 We use \textbf{Mean Absolute Error (MAE)} to evaluate model performance.
-Here, $H$ refers to the forecast horizon, $t$ refers to the time point at which forecasts are generated, $y$ refers to the target signal values, and $\hat{y}$ refers to the model;s predicted values:\\
+Here, $H$ refers to the forecast horizon, $t$ refers to the time point at which forecasts are generated, $y$ refers to the target signal values, and $\hat{y}$ refers to the model's predicted values:\\